 I am currently recruiting students at all levels to my research group. Please see here for more details. 

-I am a Lecturer in Human-Computer Interaction at the Research School of Computer Science at the Australian National University.
+Dr Jennyfer Lawrence Taylor is a Lecturer in Human-Computer Interaction (HCI) at the ANU School of Computing.

 Her research interests are design sustainability, technology design for climate action and community resilience to natural disasters, with a particular focus on bushfire preparation and recovery, and research ethics in computer science.
 Jennyfer’s work takes human-centred and collaborative design (co-design) approaches.
 She co-leads the Risk, Vulnerability, and Resilience research cluster at the ANU Institute for Climate, Energy, and Disaster Solutions (ICEDS).